Clone this repo:

 meson setup builddir && meson setup test -C builddir

-Alternatively, tests can be run in the OpenBMC CI docker container, or with an OpenBMC x86 sdk(see below for x86 steps).
+Alternatively, tests can be run in the OpenBMC CI docker container using these steps.

 To enable pldm verbosity